Locastic/SymfonyBox/README.md

 * Add support for blackfire
 * Add support for capifony
-* Add support for hhv
+* Fix hhvm and composer